Ethiopia to fill contested dam as Nile talks falter | DW | 22.06.2020

 Talks about the use of the precious Nile water have been at a dead end for years.
 Shortly after the end of the latest round of negotiations in the ongoing conflict over the Great Ethiopian Renaissance Dam (GERD), the main counterparts — Egypt and Ethiopia — started blaming each other.

-The deadlock is a security risk for the region, Dawid Wolde Giorgis from the International Institute for Security in Addis Ababa told DW.
+The deadlock is a security risk for the region, David Wolde Giorgis from the International Institute for Security in Addis Ababa told DW.

 "The current situation should not be left to the two countries alone.
 This will have an impact on the region and Africa's security situation."